BYLAWS OF SCIENCE FICTION AND FANTASY WRITERS OF AMERICA, INC.

 • BYLAWS shall mean these Bylaws, as amended.

-• MEMBER shall mean an Active Member, as defined in these Bylaws, unless otherwise specified.
+• MEMBER shall mean a Full Member, as defined in these Bylaws, unless otherwise specified.
 No member, of any class, may transfer a membership or any right arising from it for value or otherwise.
 Except as otherwise set forth in the SFWA’s Operating Policies & Procedures, all rights of membership cease on the member’s death or dissolution.

 • BOARD shall mean the Board of Directors.

 • DIRECTOR(S) shall mean the elected member(s) of the Board of Directors.

 • OPERATING POLICIES & PROCEDURES shall mean written and approved instructions for the Corporation’s operations consistent with these Bylaws, and included in the official SFWA Operating Policies & Procedures Manual (OPPM).
 Operating Policies and Procedures may be initially drafted by an individual or committee, but may only be accepted or changed by a majority vote of the Board of Directors.